Everything you need to know about September rail strikes

 For 2 September, the RMT strike day, the operator says: “Only travel by rail if absolutely necessary and if you do travel, expect severe disruption.”
 But intercity services and local links are likely to be operated on the RMT strike day.

-LNER: Aslef strike day: reduced service but regular trains on core routes.
+LNER: Aslef strike day saw a reduced service but regular trains on core routes.

-On the RMT strike day, LNER traditionally runs regular services on the London-York-Newcastle-Edinburgh route, with first departures around 7am and final arrivals around 10pm.
+On RMT strike days, LNER traditionally runs regular services on the London-York-Newcastle-Edinburgh route, with first departures around 7am and final arrivals around 10pm.
 London-Leeds services will run approximately 7am-6pm.

 Great Northern: “An amended timetable with fewer services will run.
 Services will be busier than usual, especially in peak hours.
 It’s likely you will need to queue and you may not be able to board your chosen service.
 You should allow extra time for your journey.”

-Greater Anglia: On the Aslef strike day, a limited service will run linking London Liverpool Street with Norwich, Ipswich, Colchester; Cambridge; Southend Victoria; and Stansted airport.
-First trains of the day will start later, and the last trains will finish earlier than usual.
+Greater Anglia: On the Aslef strike day, a limited service linked London Liverpool Street with Norwich, Ipswich, Colchester; Cambridge; Southend Victoria; and Stansted airport.
+First trains of the day started later, and the last trains finished earlier than usual.

 On the RMT strike day: “Most routes will have a normal or near-normal service between 7am and 11pm.”
 But some branch lines will be closed.